Dudy/udacity_blockchain_capstone_project/README.md

 # Udacity Blockchain Capstone

+This is the [Udacity Blockchain Nanodegree](https://eu.udacity.com/course/blockchain-developer-nanodegree--nd1309) Capstone Project of Dirk Podolak.

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

+# Usage

+When the repository is cloned, call

+`npm install`

+Change directory into the "eth-contract", then call

+`truffle compile`

+`truffle migrate`

+`truffle test`

+Be sure a ganache instance is running (eg. [Ganache-CLI](https://github.com/trufflesuite/ganache-cli)).

 # Project Resources